simplex-chat/simplex-chat/docs/rfcs/2024-12-30-content-moderation.md

 For the same reason as with files, this measure will be an effective deterrence, even though the code is open-source.

 While full blocking may be seen as draconian, for the people who repeatedly violate the conditions of use, ignoring temporary or limited restrictions, it may be appropriate.
-The tracking of repeat violations of conditions also does not require any user identification and can be done fully on the client side, with sufficient effeciency.
+The tracking of repeat violations of conditions also does not require any user identification and can be done fully on the client side, with sufficient efficiency.

 ### Implement ability to submit reports to group owners and moderators